MaibornWolff/codecharta/.github/pull_request_template.md

 ## Definition of Done

-A PR is only ready for review once all the following acceptance criteria are fulfilled:
+A PR is only ready for merge once all the following acceptance criteria are fulfilled:
 -[ ] Changes have been manually tested
 -[ ] All TODOs related to this PR have been closed
 -[ ] There are automated tests for newly written code and bug fixes